Sacred trees in Sikhism: Ber Baba Budha Sahib

 The Ber Baba Budha Sahib (meaning "tree of Baba Budha") is another jujube tree located also in the Golden temple complex in Amritsar.
 The Ber Baba Budha Sahib tree is over 440-years-old (dating back to circa 1573).
+It is perhaps the oldest ber tree in India.
 The tree is associated with a prime religious figure of early Sikhism, Baba Budda.